-In Aztec (Mexicah) mythology, Mictecacihuatl (pronounced ‘Meek-teka-see-wahdl’) is Queen of Mictlan, the underworld, ruling over the afterlife with Mictlantecuhtli, another deity who is designated as her husband.
+In Aztec (Mexicah) mythology, Mictecacihuatl (pronounced ‘Meek-teka-see-wahdl’) is Queen of Mictlan, the underworld, ruling over the afterlife with Mictlantecuhtli, another deity who is her husband.

 She watches over the bones of the deceased and presided over ancient festivals of the dead.
 She also presides over contemporary festivals, Aztec traditions evolved and synthesized with Spanish Catholic cultural traditions into the modern Day of the Dead.
 Mictecacihuatl is known as the Lady of the Dead, since it is believed she was sacrificed as an infant.
 Her cult persists in the common Mexican worship of Santa Muerte.